 The purpose of this policy is to establish restrictions on possession or carry of firearms applicable to Minnesota State, in accordance with the Minnesota Citizens' Personal Protection Act of 2003, Minnesota Statutes section 624.714, and other applicable law.
 Please refer to Anoka-Ramsey Community College’s Zero Tolerance Policy 5J.3 regarding the College’s commitment to an environment where employees, students and visitors are at zero risk of involvement in workplace violence.
 Also see Procedure 5J.3.11 for detail outlining the prohibition of other dangerous weapons for reasons other than academic by any person on College property.

 Part 2.
 Definitions

 Subpart A. Employee.
-"Employee" means any individual employed by Minnesota State Colleges and Universities, its colleges and universities and the Office of the Chancellor, including student employees.
+"Employee" means any individual employed by Minnesota State, its colleges and universities and Minnesota State, including student employees.